hirve/old-radio-sound/README.md

 ```
 Now it's just a test mode, this script may be unstable.

-To set streams you want to watch edit the line:
+To set streams you want to watch, edit the line:
 ```shell
 streams='stream-template-1206am one-more-script-name'
 ```